May 1971: UH is invited to the Southwest Conference

 “It was the only thing that made this possible,” Fouke declared.
 “Working in 8 conference games in an 11-game schedule is no different than working in 7 conference games in a 10-game schedule.”

 Another thorny issue was summer school.
-At the time, UH required players to pass 24 hours each year while the SWC only required 20.
-The difference was that UH allowed summer school hours to count towards the requirement and the SWC did not.
+At the time, UH required players to pass 24 hours each year, while the SWC only required 20.
+The difference was that UH allowed summer school hours to count towards the requirement, while the SWC did not.
 After lengthy discussions, the league voted to require student-athletes to pass 24 hours each year and, soon after, allowed summer school hours to count towards the total.

 On the day of the announcement, the SWC met with Wright and Fouke for 2 hours and 45 minutes after having met for 9 hours the day before.
 Throughout the talks, Baylor, Arkansas, and TCU raised objections and demanded to negotiate on specific points.
 These included continuing a round-robin format, syncing UH’s recruiting calendar with the league’s, financial considerations before UH began SWC football, and where UH would play their home games.
 By this point, UH had already accepted that it would be five years before they’d play a football game in the SWC.